happybydefault/logging/README.md

 - According to a format — analogous to log.Printf
 - With key-value pairs

 It's compatible with [zap](https://github.com/uber-go/zap) out of the box.
-If you want to implement this interface with other loggers, you can easily make a wrapper — it would take around 5 minutes.
+If you want to use this interface with another logger, you can easily make a wraper that implements Logger.

 ## Installation